ActiTect: A Generalizable Machine Learning Pipeline for REM Sleep Behavior Disorder Screening through Standardized Actigraphy: Methods

 \subsection{Study Design}

-\newpar{Internal Cohorts}[par:trainset] The actigraphy data used to develop the model originates from the CogTrAiL-RBD study\,\cite{ophey_cognitive_2024}, a randomized controlled trial designed to assess the impact of cognitive training and lifestyle interventions on individuals with iRBD.
+The actigraphy data used to develop the model originates from the CogTrAiL-RBD study\,\cite{ophey_cognitive_2024}, a randomized controlled trial designed to assess the impact of cognitive training and lifestyle interventions on individuals with iRBD.
 As part of the baseline assessment, iRBD and HC participants completed a 7-day actigraphy recording.
 Axivity AX6\,\cite{noauthor_axivity_nodate} devices were worn continuously on the dominant wrist, capturing accelerometer data at $100\,\textrm{Hz}$.
 Sleep and wake times of participants were documented by sleep diaries.
-Diagnostic labels for model training were derived from video-polysomnography (vPSG) in the iRBD cases, assessed by a trained sleep specialist (M.S.) according to the International RBD Study Group criteria\,\cite{cesari_video-polysomnography_2022}.\\ The independent test dataset (\cgntest{}) comprised actigraphy recordings from participants in an ongoing structured screening program for iRBD\,\cite{seger_evaluation_2023}, which includes questionnaire-based pre-screening followed by vPSG confirmation in both patients and controls.
+Diagnostic labels for model training were derived from video-polysomnography (vPSG) in the iRBD cases and established according to ICSD-3 criteria by a trained sleep specialist (M.S.), with REM sleep without atonia (RSWA) quantified using standardized scoring procedures consistent with International RBD Study Group recommendations.\,\cite{sateia_international_2014, cesari_video-polysomnography_2022}\\ The independent test dataset (\cgntest{}) comprised actigraphy recordings from participants in an ongoing structured screening program for iRBD\,\cite{seger_evaluation_2023}, which includes questionnaire-based pre-screening followed by vPSG confirmation in both patients and controls.
 Recordings were performed under the same conditions as for the training cohort, with diagnostic labels again determined from vPSG by the same sleep expert (M.S.).